 On the official site of the Apennines and Greenery in Emilia Romagna, you can find a wide range of Nature Vacation deals, always up to date and organized by themes and time periods.

-The opening of the ski season is scheduled for December 8 with loads of new activities in all of the 15 winter resorts of Emilia Romagna, from skiing to snowboarding, from hiking to snowshoeing and even snow parks for small children.
+The new ski season is almost ready with loads of new activities in all of the 15 winter resorts of Emilia Romagna, from skiing to snowboarding, from hiking to snowshoeing and even snow parks for small children.
 Not to mention the great deals offered for having the best experience in the snow.

 What not to miss